Solivagant/matrix-db-react/README.md

 ```

 ###  NOTICE
-This fan site is not authorised or endorsed by anyone associated with The Matrix or by Warner Bros., nor has it been approved, or licensed by anyone associated with the movies.
+This web app is not authorised or endorsed by anyone associated with The Matrix or by Warner Bros., nor has it been approved, or licensed by anyone associated with the movies.